Oisín O'Reilly

 Oisín O'Reilly (born 1997) is an Irish hurler who plays for Limerick Senior Championship club Kilmallock.
 He usually lines out as a full-forward.
-O'Reilly is a former member of the Limerick senior hurling team.
+O'Reilly is also currently a member of the Limerick senior hurling team.

 Playing career

 Club

 O'Reilly joined the Kilmallock club at a young age and played in all grades at juvenile and underage levels, before joining the club's senior team.

 Inter-county

 Minor and under-21

 O'Reilly first played for Limerick at minor level.
 On 2 July 2015, he made his first appearance for the team when he came on as a late substitute in Limerick's 1-14 to 0-14 Munster Championship defeat of Cork.

 O'Reilly subsequently joined the Limerick under-21 hurling team in 2016 and played during the team's unsuccessful championship campaign.
 He was included on the panel again the following season and won a Munster Championship medal after a 0-16 to 1-11 defeat of Cork in the final.
 On 9 September 2017, he came on as a substitute for Barry Murphy in Limerick's 0-17 to 0-11 defeat of Kilkenny in the All-Ireland final.